Stress will Degrade our Social Structure

 Which Muscles are You Exercising?

 Your cortices, like muscles, grow with use.
-So if you use your limbic brain to function mostly--in fear and threat--you strengthen that part of the brain so it dominates.
-If you use your prefrontal cortex mostly--for higher level thought like…
+So if you use your limbic brain to function mostly–in fear and threat–you strengthen that part of the brain so it dominates.
+If you use your prefrontal cortex mostly–for higher level thought like compassion, empathy and learning–that part of the brain gains dominance.
+What muscle are you exercising?

 Is Turmeric the Door to Enlightenment?